smatechnologies/ibm-i-agent-docs/docs/installation/installation.md

 From time to time, SMA may produce updated versions of the LSAM installation save file, to include previously released software patches (LSAM PTFs).
 This technique reduces the time required for an installation by eliminating a separate step to apply several older software patches.

 A unique name is assigned to each new version of the LSAM installation save file, matching the software patch level (also referred to as the LSAM PTF Level).
-For example, if the installation save file includes PTF # 181013 (that is, patch level 013 for version 181 of the LSAM), then the installation save file will be named LI181013.
+For example, if the installation save file includes PTF # 211043 (that is, patch level 043 for version 21.1 of the LSAM), then the installation save file will be named LI211043.

-However, the content of the installation save file will always be contained in the original version build library named LI181001.
+Sometimes when the temporary installation programs need updating the LSMA install/upgrade save file may have a letter added to the base name of the file version, such as LI211043A.
+However, the content of the installation save file will always be contained in the original version build library name, for example, LI211043.

-To distinguish between the installation save file and the install library that it contains, this document will refer to the two different objects using this naming convention:

-- LI181ppp = the installation save file, which is a binary stream file that will be transferred to an empty IBM i save file, where "ppp" refers to the latest LSAM PTF level.
-- LI181001 = the installation library that contains all the programs, files and LSAM library save files will always be called "LI181001".

-Installers should always be sure to obtain the latest IBM i LSAM (Agent) installation save file.
-The save file that has the highest number will be the latest version, and only one version will be posted at a time in the IBM i Agent software support download directories.
-For example, an install file named LI181065 is a later version than LI181013, since it will contain all patches through PTF * 181065.

 After the LSAM installation or upgrade is complete, using the Agent command SMAGPL/STRSMA will produce a splash display that shows the "load source" information.
-The display will show, for example, "LI181001 PTF181013" to represent that the base Agent version was 18.1 and the latest LSAM PTF contained in the install file was PTF * 181013.
-This is the profile that would be expected when using an IBM i LSAM Installation Save File named LI181013.
+The display will show, for example, "LI211043 PTF211043" to represent that the base Agent version was 21.1 and the latest LSAM PTF contained in the install file was PTF # 211043.
+This is the profile that would be expected when using an IBM i LSAM Installation Save File named LI211043A.

 ## Install the LSAM